← 2020 • 2022

 Much of the world and the baseball world was drastically different after the hellscape that was 2020 and the American Association was no different.
 After admirably pushing through a shortened 2020 season with six teams on the sideline, the AA emerged as a 12-team loop once again, but rather different.

 The big blow was the loss of the lynchpin St. Paul Saints, who got the call to become the Triple-A affiliate of the Minnesota Twins, ending the Saints’ 15-year run in the AA and 28 years of independent status.
-Replacing them was a team banished from Minor League Baseball, the Kane County Cougars, a natural fit being in the Chicago area and nearly three decades of financial success.
-They also wound up inheriting St. Paul’s baseball operations staff.
+Replacing them was a team that was somewhat surprisingly banished from Minor League Baseball, the Kane County Cougars, a natural fit nestled near two other AA clubs in the Chicago area and with a long history of financial success.
+They wound up inheriting St. Paul’s entire coaching staff to start their independent journey.

 A less-surprising change was the folding of the Texas AirHogs after years of tenuous financials and sitting out the 2020 season.
 The AirHogs weren’t missed by anyone, with two exceptions: their departure left the Cleburne Railroaders marooned two states from their nearest opponent and also left the AA with 11 teams, necessitating a revival of the 2017 travel team arrangement with the Pecos League: enter the Houston Apollos.